 If you are prescribed antibiotics, the Doctor should discuss which medicine is best for you after considering any allergies or other health conditions you may have as well as the cause of the infection.
-If you are concerned about taking antibiotics, please let your doctor know as they may be able to give you more information to allay those concerns.
+The Doctor should explain the possible benefits and harms (the good things and bad things) that might happen but the final decision to take the antibiotics is yours.
+If you are concerned about taking them, please let your Doctor know as they may be able to give you more information to allay those concerns.